slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 Slipway uses a deny-by-default permission system for Rigs and Components, but in the above command I specified [the `--allow-all` permission](/docs/basics/permissions) because I'm creating this Rig myself, and so I trust it.
-We will still have to give each Components explicit permissions, as we'll see later.
+We will still have to give each Component explicit permissions, as we'll see later.

 ```txt title="Filesystem" {3-4}
 slipway_energy_dashboard